Elaine Louise Ernewein

 In the later years of her life Elaine found much comfort in the company of the Niemann family.
 She enjoyed a special companionship with her dear friend Philip and his extended family.
 Elaine was fortunate to have a guardian angel in Dan Amstutz who helped look after the wellbeing of both her and Philip as they encountered the pitfalls of growing older.
 While Elaine Ernewein was an only child without children of her own, her passing is mourned by a large multitude of family and friends she gave her unconditional love and support to and who will miss her immensely.

-Elaine is survived by her dear friend Philip Niemann and his daughter Ruth (Gary) Holdren; many Niemann grandchildren; cousins Andrew Haskel, Ann (Steve Ukropen) Haskel, Thomas (Tina) Haskel, Rebecca Albright, and Paul (Ruth) Vernier; special family friend Dan Amstutz; and many children and grandchildren of the Niemann, Haskel, and Vernier families.
-She is also survived by many relations on the Ernewein side of the family.
+Elaine is survived by her dear friend Philip Niemann and his daughter Ruth (Gary) Holdren; many Niemann grandchildren; cousins Andrew Haskel, Ann (Steve Ukropen) Haskel, Thomas (Tina) Haskel, Rebecca Albright, Edward Ernewein, Ann (Gerard) Hisala, Joan Vernon, Barbara Hale, and Paul (Ruth) Vernier; family friend Dan Amstutz; and many children and grandchildren of the Niemann, Haskel, Ernewein, and Vernier families.
 Finally, she is survived by her six cats: Bella, Patches, Daisy, Tippie, Mickey, and Ginger.

-Elaine was preceded in death by her parents George and Lillian Ernewein; aunt and uncle Rosemary and William Vernier; aunt and uncle Joyce and Robert Haskel; cousins William Vernier and John Vernier; Philip Niemann’s daughter Becky Niemann, daughter Mary Beth Wells, and son David Niemann; and many relations on the Ernewein side of the family.
+Elaine was preceded in death by her parents George and Lillian Ernewein; aunts and uncles Rosemary and William Vernier, Joyce and Robert Haskel, Ruth and Roy Ernewein, Mildred and Elmer Ernewein, Bernice (Ernewein) and Herbert Tabbert, and Florence and Edward Ernewein; cousins William Vernier, John Vernier, and Ronald Ernewein; Philip Niemann’s daughter Becky Niemann, daughter Mary Beth Wells, and son David Niemann.

 - Visitation Sunday, March 18, 2018